Its has the world’s busiest theme park, over 120,000 hotel rooms, and 66 million annual visitors.

 This Indian, (or Native American) casino is a contemporary, spacious resort located on the outskirts of Tampa Bay, Florida, which is south and west of Orlando.

-Closest Casino to Orlando
+Closest Casino to Disney World

 The Seminole Hard Rock is a true, Las Vegas-style casino, both in terms of size, games offered, and popularity.
 Forbes recently reported the casino brings in close to $900 million in annual gaming revenue.